Pa1sathvik/NumberGenerator/README.md

                "step":"2"
               }

-###Internal Working: When the API posts the request, details like step , goal are stored in H2 runtime database in a table "task_detail" with Status as 'NEW'.
+###Internal Working: When the API posts the request, details like step , goal are stored in H2 in-memory database in a table "task_detail" with Status as 'NEW'.
 UUID is generated for
                       the request and stored in the db.Also stores rowCreated , rowUpdated time in the database for task.
 Like this for multiple requests UUID is generated and stored in the DB with Status "NEW".
                       A scheduler service is up and running in the application which has thread pool which takes these tasks from DB with status 'NEW' to write numbers in to a output txt file in /tmp directory based on the goal and step of the task.
 Once the process of number generation is done for each task in task_details table , status of the task is changed to 'SUCCESS' other wise 'ERROR'.
 Scheduler service checks for all 'NEW' status tasks in the DB to start processing of the tasks.
 Scheduler runs with a fixeddelay of 5 seconds after each successful tasks process completion.